-i) and ii) Less Than Significant Impact.
-The proposed project will not cause a substantial adverse change in the significance of a tribal cultural resource, as defined in Public Resources Code section 21074.
+Less Than Significant Impact.
+With mitigation measure incorporated the proposed project will not cause a substantial adverse change in the significance of a tribal cultural resource, as defined in Public Resources Code section 21074.
 A request for project review was sent to local native tribes as well as the Northeast Information Center of the California Historical Resources Information System (NEIC).
 No comments were received from native tribes.
-According to NEIC records, there are no prehistoric or historic resources at the project site.
-It is concluded the proposal will have a less than significant impact.
+According to NEIC records received November 24, 2021, there are no prehistoric or historic resources at the project site.
+If any site excavation occurs in the future and any artifacts uncovered, that project would be subject to laws governing the accidental discovery as seen below.